In 2011 Shortlands Poetry Circle celebrated our 100th year! See: Centenary

 "Edward VII had died the year before.
 Stainless steel had not been invented.
 Dylan Thomas had not been born.
 Stravinsky was yet to compose The Rite of Spring" (Christopher Highton, Past President, 1997).

-The group continued to meet regularly through both World Wars and, in 1947, it became the North-West Kent Branch of the English Association and is now affiliated to Bromley Arts Council.
-The Circle also enjoys long-standing relationships with both the Poetry Society and the Poetry Library at the Southbank.
+The group continued to meet regularly through both World Wars and, in 1947, it became the North-West Kent Branch of the English Association and was long affiliated to Bromley Arts Council (now Bromley Arts Trust).
+The Circle also enjoyed long-standing relationships with both the Poetry Society and the Poetry Library at the Southbank.

-Along the way, the Circle has given birth to a Drama Group, alas now disbanded, and, soon after the end of the Second World War, a Writers' Group (ages ranging from twenties to eighties), which has produced four anthologies of poetry (in 1971; for the Circle's Diamond Jubilee in 1981; in 1997 and each passing breeze at the start of the Centenary year).
+Along the way, the Circle has given birth to a Drama Group, alas now disbanded, and, soon after the end of the Second World War, a Writers' Group (ages ranging from twenties to eighties), which has produced five anthologies of poetry (in 1971; for the Circle's Diamond Jubilee in 1981; in 1997; each passing breeze at the start of the Centenary year; and the rainbow comes and goes, in 2021, celebrating the Circle's 110th anniversary).

 are the pleasures that to verse belong,